 • Offer yourself as a resource if they would like additional information.

-• Remember any and all correspondence with staff and legislators at a state or government issued email address is part of the public record and is not considered private or confidential correspondence.
+• Remember any and all correspondence with staff and legislators at a state or government issued email address is part of the public record.
+This is not a private or confidential correspondence.

 • Include your contact information.
 Don’t be surprised if they do contact you.
-Our legislators work for us and a good legislator will respond to their constituents!
+Our legislators work for us.
+A good legislator responds to constituents!

 • Conclude the letter politely with “Sincerely” or “Thank you for your time.”